-All the remaining issues can be converted into a straightforward optimisation problem, i.e. calculation of individual levels of inventory defined by individual and collective constraints.
-The sharing and the reconciling part of our definition of CPFR ("... endeavouring to maintain optimum levels of stocks across the supply chain through sharing and reconciling forecasts") applies to sharing the constraints whilst the part on reconciling the forecast functions, becomes more like a goal-seeking scenario from the world of optimisation.
+These are the only elements where human intervention is appropriate.
+All the remaining issues can be converted into a straightforward optimisation problem, that is, calculation of individual levels of inventory defined by individual and collective constraints.
+The sharing and the reconciling part of our definition of CPFR "(... endeavouring to maintain optimum levels of stocks across the supply chain through sharing and reconciling forecasts)" applies to sharing the constraints whilst the part on reconciling the forecast, becomes more like a goal-seeking scenario from the world of optimisation.

 The solution advocated in this paper is: forecast (extrapolate) once and calculate (optimise) many times.
-Essentially, by forecasting once and calculating as many times as necessary, we have eliminated a need to intervene at numerous points in this process and re-introduce the individual rationality.
+Essentially, by forecasting the final demand once and calculating individual replenishment levels as many times as necessary, we have eliminated a need to intervene at numerous points in this process and reintroduce the individual rationality.
 The word collaboration, in this case, does not mean seeking consensus forecasts, it means collaborating on procedures on how to implement this process.
-The VICS CPFR nine-step process offers many useful hints on how to do this and, as such, is extremely valuable.

 Unfortunately, the final demand statement is a very dynamic and elusive category inclined to surprise everybody.
 Forecasting such a phenomenon is not easy, although a number of techniques produce satisfactory results.
 Some major advancements are needed in this domain too, but such an exploration would exceed the remit of this paper.
 We will assume that somehow it is possible to render acceptable demand forecasts.
-This paper, in the context of what was said above, is interested in how to handle such forecasts, in a dynamic fashion, to optimise the supply chain.
+This paper, in the context of what has been said above, is interested in how to handle such forecasts, in a dynamic fashion, to optimise the supply chain.
 Clearly, a technology capable of handling dynamic variables in real time across disparate environments is needed.
 Only a few years ago such a technology did not exist, which effectively means that supply chain collaborative forecasting scenarios are only now slowly becoming a reality.
 What technologies do we have in mind?
-The suggested solution is a suite of technologies clustered around a Service Oriented Architecture (SOA), primarily founded on web services; smart agents and real-time enterprise analytics.
+The suggested solution is a suite of technologies clustered around a Service-Oriented Architecture (SOA), primarily founded on web services; smart agents and real-time enterprise analytics.

-5. Current technologies
+5 Current technologies

-One of largest challenges for any supply chain is application integration.
-The variety of disparate systems makes integration impossible and traditional point-to-point integration methods (or even some more contemporary middleware based techniques) are not sustainable.
-Some vendors hoped that making their ERP systems more open would address this problem, but it remains a fact that only a new and revolutionary approach to this problem will enable supply chains to share their processes seamlessly through fully integrated applications.
-Some newer technologies (although not new in inception) such as Services Oriented Architecture (SOA) indicate that a road towards a solution is opening up.
-It has to be said that the precursors of this architecture (such as DCOM or CORBA), were too proprietary to achieve universal acceptance.
-The new, web services based SOA, is truly an open architecture.
+One of the largest challenges for any supply chain is application integration.
+The variety of disparate systems makes integration impossible and traditional point-to-point integration methods (or even some more contemporary middleware-based techniques) are not sustainable.
+Some vendors hoped that making their Enterprise Resource Planning (ERP) systems more open would address this problem, but it remains a fact that only a new and revolutionary approach to this problem will enable supply chains to share their processes seamlessly through fully integrated applications.
+Some newer technologies (although not new in inception) such as SOA indicate that a road towards a solution is opening up.
+It has to be said that the precursors to SOA architecture (such as DCOM or CORBA), were too proprietary to achieve universal acceptance.
+The new, web services-based SOA, is truly an open architecture.
 We refer to software architecture as an abstraction of the run-time elements of a software system during some phase of its operation.